Jonijakob/Mimir/README.md

-this app that can control smart devices bob
+this app that can control smart devices